J. B. Steane: Early years

 Steane was born in Coventry, the son of William John Steane and his wife, Winifred.
 He was educated at King Henry VIII School, Coventry.
 While there, he became a member of the Coventry Cathedral choir.
 When the cathedral was destroyed by bombing in 1940, Steane moved to the neighbouring Holy Trinity Church.
 After leaving school and before going up to the University of Cambridge, he undertook his national service, where among those he met was Sergeant Edward Greenfield, who became a lifelong friend and later a colleague of Steane in music criticism.

-From 1948 to 1952 Steane attended Jesus College, Cambridge, where he studied English under A. P. Rossiter from 1948 to 1952.
+From 1948 to 1952 Steane attended Jesus College, Cambridge, where he studied English under A. P. Rossiter.
 Among the other influences on him at Cambridge was the controversial scholar F. R. Leavis.
 After graduating he joined the staff of Merchant Taylors' school Northwood, Middlesex, where he became a housemaster and head of English.
 An obituarist wrote in 2011 that Steane influenced many aspects of the school's life, including not only English, but also sport, music and drama, and "the breadth of his intellect and the warmth of his personality made him an inspirational guide for generations of students".